herrera-ignacio/algorithms/glossary/greedy-algorithms/README.md

 ## Overview

-A __greedy algorithm__ always makes the choice that looks best at the moment.
-That is, **it obtains an optimal solution to a problem by amking a sequence of locally optimal choices**.
-This **heuristic strategy** does not always produce an optimal solution.
+Greedy algorithms pick the _locally optimal solution_ at each step, and in the end you're left with the globally optimal solution.

-Greedy algorithms do not always yield optimal solutions, but for many problems they do.
+> This __heuristic strategy__ does not always produce an optimal solution but for many problems they do.

-Greedy algorithms **typically have a top-down design**; make a choice and then solve a subproblem, rather than the bottom-up technique of solving subproblems before making a choice.

-> For many optimization problems, using dynamic programming to determine the best choices is overkill, simpler, more efficient algorithms will do.
+They provide simple and straightforward solutions for many optimization problems as opposed to dynamic programming which might be overkill.

 ## Design Process